F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

 GUI Overview
 ============

-This section has a summary of FAST's user interface and how to manage applications using loaded templates as well as a short Overview video.
+This section has a summary of F5 BIG-IP FAST's user interface and how to manage applications using loaded templates as well as a short Overview video.

 |video|